NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Radiant Wayfinder.md

 * * *

-You have specially augmented your wayfinder, devising a way for the device to reveal [[Conditions/Hidden|Hidden]] creatures.
+You have specially augmented your wayfinder, devising a way for the device to reveal [[Hidden|Hidden]] creatures.
 When you purchase this boon, you apply its benefits to one wayfinder in your possession, granting it the following activation ability.

 **Activate** `pf2:2` command (evocation, good, light)